wanqizhu/pyfuck/README.md

 6019 characters, but only 13 unique ones!

-Test it yourseslf, and the expressnion above evaluates to`'print("Hello world!)'`!
+Test it yourself, and the expression above evaluates to`'print("Hello world!)'`!
 Add eval(...) around it to actually run the command.